USCMediaImpact/mip-dashboard/details.md

 + download button event
 + tracking

-For datetable reload. we used event to trigger this common javascript event. so for data page(users stories newsletter) we need add current page datatable instance to global windows variable `ReportDataTable` the property name is the table id. you can see this code
+For datetable reload. we used an event to trigger this common javascript event.
+For data page(users stories newsletter) we needed add current page datatable instance to global windows variable `ReportDataTable` the property name is the table id. you can see it in this code
 ```html
 <div class="panel">
     <div class="top-bar">